Circling the U.S Chapter 20: Ontario Highlights -On to Michigan!

 But we still had our cheery dispositions, ready to tackle the challenge of riding on the Trans-Canadian highway.

 Although we were following the Great Lakes Shoreline Trail, in this part of the world the choice of back roads becomes more limited.
 Sometimes the trail took us on the highway and the shoulder was wide and smooth.
 Other times the trail routed us onto gravel roads or unpaved bike trails, not suitable for our fully loaded bikes.
 We stayed on the highway.
-But whenever the bike route left the highway the wide shoulder went away and our lives were at the mercy of the semis trucks and campers speeding by.
+But whenever the bike route left the highway the wide shoulder went away and our lives were at the mercy of the semis and campers speeding by.

 We did have a pleasant stop in the morning at the municipal marina in Spanish.